vidit04/Deep-Learning-for-Online-Defect-Detection-in-a-Ceramic-Tape-Casting-Process/README.md

 #### Pixel-wise labeling
 Total 1004 images are labeled with four categories of defect.
 Labeled images used to train auto encoder models.
 Image labeling tool named **“LabelMe”** is used.
-Examples for pixeled labeled images are shown below.
+Examples for pixel labeled images are shown below.

 ![](images/pixels.png)